-- The system maintains the distinction between "U.P.
-Invariant-preserving" and "repairing" FLUs at all times.
-This allows the system to track exactly which servers are known to preserve the Update Propagation Invariant and which servers do not. - All "repairing" FLUs must be added only at the end of the chain-of-chains. - All write operations must flow successfully through the chain-of-chains in order, i.e., from "head of heads" to the "tail of tails".
-This rule also includes any repair operations. - All read operations that require strong consistency are directed to Tail #1, as usual.
+• The system maintains the distinction between "U.P. preserving" and "repairing" FLUs at all times.
+This allows the system to track exactly which servers are known to preserve the Update Propagation Invariant and which servers do not.

+- All "repairing" FLUs must be added only at the end of the chain-of-chains. - All write operations must flow successfully through the chain-of-chains in order, i.e., from Tail #1 to the "tail of tails".
+This rule also includes any repair operations.